christhekeele/tagged_tuple_shorthand/README.md

   rather than using markdown link references
 -->

+`FieldPunning` overrides the `@` operator to accept a literal atom or string.
+This syntax can be used anywhere, but shouldn't be!

-### Basic Usage
+### Generic Usage (bad)

-`TaggedTupleShorthand` overrides the `@` operator to accept a literal atom or string, that turns into a tagged two-tuple variable reference at compile-time:
+When you `@:field_pun`, it turns into a tagged two-tuple variable reference at compile-time:

 Form              | Expands To
 ------------------|-----------